A Survey of Behavior Foundation Model: Next-Generation Whole-Body Control System of Humanoid Robots

 \section{Introduction}

-\IEEEPARstart{H}{umanoid} robots are increasingly being developed and deployed in a variety of real-world scenarios due to their human-like morphology and high degrees of freedom (DoF).
-These qualities enable them to operate seamlessly in environments originally designed for humans, allowing them to perform locomotion, manipulation, and interaction tasks with versatility and agility.
-However, humanoid robots must coordinate full-body motions under complex conditions, such as underactuation, frequent contact changes, and dynamically shifting task goals, all while maintaining balance and safety.
-This presents significant challenges in realizing the full potential of humanoid robots.
-Consequently, the development of robust and generalizable whole-body control (WBC) systems has become an urgent priority.
-In the following sections, we begin by reviewing the previous humanoid WBC methods comprehensively, from traditional model-based to task-specific and learning-based controllers, before introducing the transformative approach--the behavior foundation model.
+\IEEEPARstart{H}{umanoid} robots are increasingly being developed and deployed in a variety of real-world scenarios due to their human-like morphology and high degrees of freedom (DoF) \cite{darvish2023teleoperation,valenzuela2024embodying,tong2024advancements}.
+These capabilities allow them to operate seamlessly in environments originally designed for humans, allowing them to perform locomotion, manipulation, and interaction tasks with versatility and agility.
+To enable such rich behaviors, whole-body control (WBC) plays a central role by coordinating numerous joints, contacts, and actuators to achieve balanced, agile, and safe full-body motions.
+However, designing effective WBC policies remains highly challenging due to the complex dynamics of humanoids, underactuation, frequent contact changes, and the strong coupling between locomotion, manipulation, and balance \cite{kuindersma2016optimization,cheng2024expressive}.
+These difficulties highlight the need for more general, robust, and scalable control frameworks.
+In the following sections, we begin by comprehensively reviewing previous humanoid WBC methods, ranging from traditional model-based to learning-based and task-specific controllers, before introducing the transformative approach---the behavior foundation model.
 This evolutionary trajectory not only reflects the field's advancement toward enhanced intelligence and generalizability but also paves the way for the next-generation humanoid robot control systems.